Instructor kickstart program

 Meeting 2: Team teaching practice (2hr + 2-3 day follow-up)

 This happens a few weeks before the course.
+This is focused on getting used to team teaching.

 We will:

-• Go through the team teaching practice.
+• Go through the team teaching practice exercises.

 • Talk about how the prep is going in general.